Derek Kenway: Decline in form and release

 Despite the early promise, Kenway's career proceeded to fall away following his academy call-up and tour to Australia.
-In the proceeding 4 seasons, his first-class average hovered on average around the mid-twenties.
-His form in List A cricket was slightly more consistent, scoring 533 runs from 17 matches and hitting his maiden one-day century against Somerset, following that up a few matches later with an unbeaten 120 against the touring Zimbabweans.
+In the proceeding four seasons, his first-class average was around the mid-twenties.
+His one-day form was slightly more consistent, scoring 533 runs from 17 matches and hitting his maiden one-day century against Somerset, before following that up a few matches later with an unbeaten 120 against the touring Zimbabweans.

-By the 2002 season, he had received fewer call-ups to the side than he had wanted to.
-This followed a poor season in which he was dropped by Hampshire after scoring just 238 runs at a batting average of 18.30; This was despite being cited at the beginning of the year as a possible England call-up.
+By 2002, he had featured less for Hampshire than he had desired.
+This followed a poor season in which he was dropped by Hampshire after scoring just 238 runs at an average of 18.30; this was despite being cited at the beginning of the year as a possible England call-up.
 Kenway cited the poor state of the then new Rose Bowl pitches for his poor form, stating that they made batting difficult.
 Indeed, by the end of that season, Kenway had made a request to leave the club, which director of cricket Tim Tremlett announced the club had "reluctantly" agreed to do so.
 A number of clubs, including Derbyshire, Sussex, and Nottinghamshire were interested in signing him, but no move was forthcoming.
 In an about turn, he reversed his decision to leave the county and made himself available for the 2003 season.

 Over the coming seasons, his performances were inconsistent, and his first team opportunities became more limited as Hampshire began to strengthen their squad, with the arrival of players like the South African Nic Pothas.
 He did make his debut in the new Twenty20 format against Sussex in the 2003 Twenty20 Cup, which was Hampshire's first Twenty20 match.
 Kenway further struggled for form in this new format, scoring just 134 runs at an average of 14.88 in 10 matches.
 Come the 2005 season, Kenway played just a single first-class match, but was a member of the 2005 Cheltenham & Gloucester Trophy winning side, playing a single match in the 1st round of the competition against Shropshire.

-He was released at the end of the 2005 season along with Lawrence Prittipaul.
+He was released at the end of the 2005 season, alongside Lawrence Prittipaul.
 Then team manager, Paul Terry, stating that "some younger players have overtaken them".
 By the time of his release, Kenway had scored 4,382 first-class runs at an average of 29.60, with 20 half centuries and 7 centuries, with a high score of 166.
 In the field, he took 85 catches and made a single stumping.
 In List A cricket, he played 109 matches for the county, scoring 2,597 runs at an average of 26.23, with 15 half centuries and 2 centuries.
-He took 60 catches, a more frequent keeper in one-day cricket; he made 7 stumpings.
+He took 60 catches, a more frequent keeper in one-day cricket; he made seven stumpings.